 While Pennsylvania has a robust roster of ski resorts and areas for downhill enthusiasts, the state also hosts plenty of opportunities for cross-country skiers.
 Hit groomed and ungroomed trails in state and local forests situated in northeastern Pennsylvania's Susquehanna, Wyoming, and Sullivan counties in the Endless Mountains of Northeastern PA.
 Book a stay at a friendly lodge for a multiday adventure; the Eagles Mere Inn, a member of the Historic Hotels of America, is just two blocks away from the Conservancy Trails — perfect for cross-country skiing, and Eagles Mere Lake.

 A hub for hikers and bikers in the summer, the 150-mile Great Allegheny Passage is regularly groomed for cross-country aficionados on the portion that passes through Ohiopyle State Park.
 Presque Isle and Parker Dam State Parks also become Nordic wonderlands when summertime pathways are converted into pristine ski zones.

 Many Pennsylvania ski areas offer snow tubing, a fantastic alternative for those who prefer not to don ski boots.
 And forget dragging your ride up the hill – magic carpets and rope tows do all the work for you.
 Camelback Mountain in the Pocono Mountains boasts the largest tubing park in the U.S. with more than 40 sledding lanes, while AvalancheXpress at Heritage Hills Golf Resort in York has a seven-story, 900-foot tubing hill.

-Mercersburg’s Whitetail Resort is also known for its excellent sledding terrain; book a tubing party or purchase one- to two-hour blocks of riding time.
+Mercersburg’s Whitetail Resort is also known for its excellent sledding terrain; book a tubing party or purchase one-hour or two-hour blocks of riding time.
 For an old-fashioned ride, try Eagles Mere Toboggan Slide, which has amused kids of all ages since the early 1800s.